Moesif/moesif-dotnet/README.md

 This method is a convenient helper that calls the Moesif API library.
 For more information, see the function documentation in [Moesif C# API Reference](https://www.moesif.com/docs/api?csharp#update-a-company).

-## Update Companies in Batch
+### Update Companies in Batch
-To update a list of [companies](https://www.moesif.com/docs/getting-started/companies/) in one batch, use the `updateCompaniesBatch()` function.
+To update a list of [companies](https://www.moesif.com/docs/getting-started/companies/) in one batch, use the `UpdateCompaniesBatch` method.

 ```csharp
 List<Dictionary<string, object>> companiesBatch = new List<Dictionary<string, object>>();